St. Paul Island (Nova Scotia): Overview

-The island is nicknamed the "Graveyard of the Gulf" (of St. Lawrence) as it is fog-bound throughout much of the navigation season and posed a significant hazard during the Age of Sail.
-There is no evidence of its use by indigenous people and it is believed to have been discovered by John Cabot.
+During the Age of Sail the island earned the nickname the "Graveyard of the Gulf" (of St. Lawrence) as it is fog-bound throughout much of the navigation season and posed a significant hazard.

 A lighthouse was first established on the island in 1839.
 This lighthouse burned down in 1916.
 It was replaced by a cast iron cylindrical lighthouse in 1917.
 This was in turn replaced by an automated system in 1962.

 With the light station now automated using solar power, the island sees few visitors, aside from Canadian Coast Guard helicopters on maintenance trips.
 The island used to host a Marconi wireless station and it still sees occasional amateur radio operators who use the callsign prefix CY9.
 Other visitors include birdwatchers and SCUBA divers.

 The island is an Important Bird Area.

 Climate

-St Paul Island experiences a marine influenced subarctic climate (Koppen: Dfc), bordering on a humid continental climate (Dfb).
+St Paul Island experiences a marine influenced humid continental climate (Dfb).
 On rare occasions, the temperature can rise rapidly and briefly when southwesterly winds blowing offshore from mainland Cape Breton reach the island.
 The highest temperature ever recorded on St Paul Island was 30.0 C on 14 August 1944.
 The coldest temperature ever recorded was -23.3 C on 29 December 1933, 10 February 1934, and 6 February 1950.